-Determine that the NYCA_NY_Control Area has sufficient operating capability and reserve to meet the forecasted load and reserve requirements for the Day-Ahead period.

-Determine that the NYCA NY Control Area has sufficient Regulation margin to meet light load requirements.

-Coordinate, verify, and confirm the Day-Ahead transaction schedules.

-Coordinate the scheduling of NYCA_NY_Control_Area_Inadvertent Interchange payback when conditions warrant.

-Identify hours when the magnitude of External interchange schedule changes could degrade NYCA_NY_Control_Area_control performance and adjust transactions accordingly.
+- 1) Determine that the NYCA has sufficient operating capability and reserve to meet the forecasted load and reserve requirements for the Day-Ahead period. - Determine that the NYCA has sufficient Regulation margin to meet light load requirements. - Coordinate, verify, and confirm the Day-Ahead transaction schedules. - Coordinate the scheduling of NYCA Inadvertent Interchange payback when conditions warrant. - Identify hours when the magnitude of External interchange schedule changes could degrade NYCA control performance and adjust transactions accordingly.